If you’re reading this, then it’s probably time to break up with your marketing agency

 2. There’s a lack of progress

-In the world of marketing, there’s a saying about organic marketing such as social media marketing, content generation and SEO, “It’s a marathon, not a sprint.”
+In the world of inbound marketing, there’s a saying, “It’s a marathon, not a sprint.”
+This refers to organic marketing efforts, such as social media marketing, content generation and SEO, which can take time to generate results.
 While you can’t expect an immediate surge in profits, this doesn’t mean you shouldn’t have expectations.
 The agency should provide clear metrics to show progress toward meeting your goals.

 If you hired an agency for SEO, there should be clear reporting monthly that breaks down how your money is being invested and what kind of return on investment you’re seeing — such as improvement in ranking for various keywords, number of backlinks acquired, pages that were optimized, etc. If you hired an agency for social media management, look for engagement metrics, growth of your audience, and increased traffic to your site.
 These reports should clearly define what’s going on with your marketing in layman’s terms so that you aren’t kept in the dark.